On the 15th of May 2020, I shared a post which started a conversation: Webtoons Are Cool, But They’re NOT The Future Of Anime.

 The problem with webtoons and those that were adapted into anime is it’s all too niche.

 Think of UK Hip Hop, Korean Hip Hop, or Japanese Hip Hop.
 All those 3 things are niches within niches.
 The main thing being Hip Hop from the USA.

 It’s only natural (and not surprising) that neither have outpaced or become bigger than Hip Hop.

-I look at webtoons in the same way since it’s a branch from the
+I look at webtoons in the same way since it’s a branch from the anime and

 A niche within a niche can’t overtake the main niche.
 That’s just not how it works.

 It’s not broad enough.

 Tons of people subscribe to webtoons, and follow and read webtoons religiously.
 And even swear by it as far as the unique quality and stories it brings to the table.

 That said, when thinking about webtoons in the grand scheme of things, it’s a niche within a niche.
 That niche being manga, which is what webtoons relates to.

 It’s not promoted or accepted like that from a societal point of view.